By Katharine Webster

 Here are some general tips from our experts:

-Not sure how to use new-to-you software?
-Log into Atomic Learning (hoonuit) and check out their video tutorials.
+- Not sure how to use new-to-you software?
+Log into Hoonuit (Formerly Atomic Learning) and check out their video tutorials.

 If you need technical support, here’s what you should know: